ubc-library-rc/tableau-dashboard/content/building.md

 # Assembling the dashboard
 In Tableau a _Dashboard_ is a display that brings together the content from multiple sheets.
 A dashboard may also have additional text and images, and it can be configured with _Actions_ to make it more interactive.

-Assembling the pieces of a dashboard can take time, especially as you learn learn to adjust the size, position, formatting, and relationships among the components of your dashboard.
+Assembling the pieces of a dashboard can take time, especially as you learn to adjust the size, position, formatting, and relationships among the components of your dashboard.

 ### *1*{: .circle .circle-yellow} Add a dashboard
 1. From the top menu select _Dashboard -> New Dashboard_